 Best for Vegans: Vegan Inn Airport - Adults Only

-There’s a place out there for everyone and vegans flying out of Rome’s Fiumicino airport will find a home — at least for the night — at the Vegan Inn Airport.
-The property, which is just eight minutes by car from FCO, offers transit to the airport for a small fee, taking some of the hassle out of navigating foreign public transit.
-At the hotel, guests will find simple but clean rooms, as well as ensuite bathrooms and — true to the name — a full vegan breakfast spread which is included in the room rate.
-One tip: There are only three rooms at this B&B, so be sure to book early to guarantee a spot.
+There’s a place out there for everyone and vegans flying out of Rome’s Fiumicino airport will find a home—at least for the night—at the Vegan Inn Airport.
+The property, which is less than five minutes by car from FCO, offers transit to the airport for a small fee, taking some of the hassle out of navigating foreign public transit.
+At the hotel, guests will find simple but clean rooms, as well as ensuite bathrooms and—true to the name—a full vegan breakfast spread which is included in the room rate.
+One tip: There are only seven rooms at this B&B, so be sure to book early to guarantee a spot.